dfirdetective/WinSearchAppCache/README.md

 Here is where I'll put my notes and script so far.
 This is *ongoing research*.

 C:\Users\%USERNAME%\AppData\Local\Packages\Microsoft.Windows.Search_cw5n1h2txyewy\LocalState\DeviceSearchCache\AppCache[##################].txt
+The 18 numbers at the end of the filename is the Windows filetime stamp of the iteration of AppCache.
+It appears that it may write every hour.
-File is in JSON format.
-It appears that the "Type:" is 5 if the result is an integer and 12 if it is a string.
+The file is in JSON format.
+It appears that the "Type:" is 5 if the "Value:" is an integer and 12 if it is a string.
 ![Sample Screenshot](https://user-images.githubusercontent.com/88520889/179432469-de404371-80a4-4490-9b13-86d59ab8d54b.png)

 |Headers|Sample|Hypothesis|